 I shot this video with a lavender grower and while the sound isn’t great from his side – it was a windy day and we hadn’t planned on doing it) he’s giving you a ton of great info

-The plants should be spaced on 18 inch centres to give them expansion room.
+- The plants should be spaced on 18-inch centers to give them expansion room.

 While lavender is relatively easy to start from seed, named varieties do not come true from seed so the better varieties are always propagated from tender cuttings.